jenkinsci/dimensionsscm-plugin/docs/user-guide.md

 ##### Specifying Permissions of Checked Files

-In version 0.6.8 of the plugin onwards, it is possible to specify the permissions of the files which are being checked out as part of the job configuration.
+It is possible to specify the permissions of the files which are being checked out as part of the job configuration.
 This includes

 -   Default permissions - the file's default permissions stored in Dimensions